Safe Virtual Neighborhood Frequently Asked Questions

 Contact Law Enforcement

-If a sex offender has contacted your child and you are concerned about the communication, contact your local police or sheriff department.
+If a sex offender has contacted your child and you are concerned about the communication, contact your local police or sheriff department listed in the app.
 Explain that a registered sex offender has contacted your child and request to be connected to the agency in charge of managing the local sex offender registry.

 Contact Safe Virtual Neighborhood